 Which fashion events take place in Berlin?

 Twice a year brands and labels, purchasers, national and international press media as well as representatives of the fashion industry meet at the Berlin Fashion Week to be inspired by current trends.
-In January 2019 the Berlin Fashion Week comprise two fashion show platforms (Berliner Salon and MBFW) as well as six fashion fairs under various different headings.
+In July 2019 the Berlin Fashion Week comprise one fashion show platforms (MBFW) as well as six fashion fairs under various different headings.
 They cover the sections Ready-to-Wear, Women- and Menswear, Avant-garde, Street- and Casualwear as well as Sustainable Fashion.
 Conferences such as #FASHIONTECH Berlin discuss the subject ‘Fashion’ and ‘Technology’ and representatives of sustainable fashion meet at the FASHIONSUSTAIN to show innovative developments.
 Fashion-related events such as receptions, presentations (Showrooms) and ‘Aftershow’ parties take place at the same time.

 You will find all fashion events in Berlin as well as news on the Berlin Fashion Week website.